i-machine-think/am-i-compositional/data/pcfgset/localism/README.md

 2. The model output replaces placeholder `*1` in the second line.
 Assume `*1` becomes `M5 A3`.
 3. `repeat M5 A3` from the second line is processed by the model.
 Assume the output is `M5 A3 M5 A3`.
 4. `repeat copy M5 B15` from the third line is processed by the model.
 Assume the output is `M5 B15 M5 B15`.
 5. The consistency score is the comparison of outputs from steps (3) and (4).
-In this example, the outputs are inconsistent.
+In this example, the outputs are inconsistent, the output from step (3) is inaccurate and the output from step (4) is accurate.